AljoschaMeyer/valuable-value/README.md

 Sets are encoded just like arrays, with the following differences:

 - they use the tags `0b1_110_xxxx`
-- when decoding, duplicate values are allowed and are simply discarded
+- when decoding, duplicate values are allowed but are simply discarded

 #### Maps